-NEETMA's Deans HVDC 6,000 MW proposal (also referred to herein as "2-D60") provides a unique solution to the PJM Problem Statements because it offers the state of New Jersey the opportunity to exceed its policy objective of procuring 7,500 MW of OSW through one injection site while avoiding the need for beach landings.
+NEETMA's Deans HVDC 3,000 MW proposal (also referred to herein as "2-D30") provides a unique solution to the PJM Problem Statements because it offers the state of New Jersey the opportunity to exceed its policy objective of procuring 7,500 MW of OSW through one injection site while avoiding the need for beach landings.
 The Deans site was chosen through meticulous planning scenarios which indicate that the site is capable of large injections with minimal upgrades to the existing system.
 Unlike other landing sites near the Hudson South lease area, Deans is unique in its ability to handle large injections in a cost-effective manner because of its connection to the 500 kV system.
-In addition to its 6,000 MW proposal, NEETMA is providing two additional options for Deans, which leverage capability: 1) 4,500 MW and 2) 3,000 MW.
+In addition to its 3,000 MW proposal, NEETMA is providing two additional options for Deans, which leverage capability: 1) 4,500 MW and 2) 6,000 MW.
 Additionally, NEETMA has analyzed and can offer an alternative HVDC design at 1200 MW; however, a 1200 MW design is ultimately less cost effective on a dollar-per-MW basis, while having the same land and right-of-way requirements.

-The 2-D60 proposal will utilize a single injection point at Deans 500 kV substation.
-The 2-D60 proposal is the largest single injection NEETMA proposes in its suite of offerings.
+The 2-D30 proposal will utilize a single injection point at Deans 500 kV substation.
+The 2-D30 proposal is the largest single injection NEETMA proposes in its suite of offerings.
 This proposal:

-- Exceeds New Jersey's target of 7,500 MW offshore wind goal by enabling the procurement of 6,000 MW of OSW from a single site, which results in a potential total procurement capability of 9,758 MW - Significantly minimizes environmental and marine impacts by avoiding a beach landing and requiring only one landing - Utilizes 100% public right of way to minimize impacts to private landowners and provide certainty of constructability - Minimizes community impacts by only requiring one construction period for terrestrial routes utilizing a single duct bank to contain multiple HVDC monopole systems - Allows the project to be completed ahead of the schedule as set forth in the solicitation, thereby reducing project-on-project risks to offshore wind developers and providing an option for New Jersey to accelerate future solicitations
+- Is slightly lower than New Jersey's target of 7,500 MW offshore wind goal by enabling the procurement of 3,000 MW of OSW from a single site, which results in a potential total procurement capability of 6,758 MW - Significantly minimizes environmental and marine impacts by avoiding a beach landing and requiring only one landing - Utilizes 100% public right of way to minimize impacts to private landowners and provide certainty of constructability - Minimizes community impacts by only requiring one construction period for terrestrial routes utilizing a single duct bank to contain multiple HVDC monopole systems